 Can I Give My Pet My Eye Drops?

-Never give human medication to your pet.
-It will not work and may make your pet sick.
+Never give human medication to your pet without consulting a professional as it could make your pet sick.
 Only use eye drops prescribed by your vet.

 Do Eye Infections Go Away on Their Own?

-Eye infections in pets usually get worse over time.
-They need to be treated right away.
+Eye infections in pets usually get worse over time if left untreated.
+They need to be treated right away to avoid causing further complications.

 How Are Pet Eye Infections Treated?

-Treatment varies depending on the cause, but often they are given oral medications or medicated eye drops or ointments.
+Treatment varies depending on the cause, but often they are given oral medications, medicated eye drops or ointments.
 Some causes, like tumors or birth defects, may need surgery.

 Your Veterinarian in San Diego, CA